choo121600/choo121600/README.md

 # 추영욱 *Yeonguk Choo*

-I'm a passionate open source contributor, community organizer.
+I enjoy software engineering and data analysis as a hobby.
+I like solving problems by drawing on experience across different industries, and I’m particularly interested in simplifying workflows and improving processes.
-I actively contribute to open source projects like Apache Airflow and Ubuntu, and help grow the communities around them.
+In my spare time, I contribute to open source projects, especially in the Apache Airflow and Ubuntu ecosystems, and enjoy collaborating with the community to improve systems.

 ## Education